housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 # Bundles

-We're going to switch gears once more to talk about _bundle sizes_.

 Front-end development has changed a lot in the past few years.
-A large number of JavaScript libraries and frameworks have allowed us to add more logic and functionality client-side than ever before.
+A large number of JavaScript libraries and frameworks have allowed us to add more client-side logic and functionality than ever before.
 Unfortunately, this can come at a cost of [large bundle sizes](https://twitter.com/slightlylate/status/834507657209733121_) if we're not too careful.

-Although adding more and more JavaScript code to a large application may inevitably make our bundle sizes grow and grow, we can incorporate _code splitting_ into our application to help.
-The idea behind code splitting is instead of providing users all the code of the entire application as soon as they navigate to the first page, we can try to give them _pieces_ of the entire bundle that are relevant to their current route as they make their way through the application.
+Although adding more and more JavaScript code to a large application will inevitably make our bundle sizes grow and grow, we can incorporate _code splitting_ into our application to help.
+The idea behind code splitting is that instead of providing users all the code of application as soon as they navigate to the first page, we can try to give them _pieces_ of the entire bundle that are only relevant to their current route as they make their way through the application.
 The concept of loading different pieces of our bundle on demand is called _lazy loading_.

-Code splitting and lazy loading allow us to send smaller chunks to our users as well as be able to prioritize specific chunks if needed (example: `<link rel="preload">`).
+Code splitting and lazy loading allow us to send smaller chunks to our users as well prioritize loading of specific chunks if we need to (with `<link rel="preload">` for example).
 This can improve loading times significantly.

 Angular's routing framework has lazy loading [built-in](https://angular.io/guide/lazy-loading-ngmodules) where we can use a `loadChildren` attribute to load a feature module on demand:

 {% highlight javascript %}
 export const routes: Routes = [